Yefeng0920/heterogeneity_benchmark/README.md

 ## Overview

-This is a repository containing the data and code for reproducing results from Computationally reproducing results from
+This is a repository containing the data and code for reproducing results from computationally reproducing results from

 > Anonymized.
 A pluralistic framework for measuring, interpreting and stratifying heterogeneity in meta-analysis.
 2023.